-(NIII LAKII)

-Particulars Impact on pr Impact on profit after tax
+Particulars Impact on profit after tax

 2021 2020

 Increase by 5% 1379.86 369.71

 Decrease by 5% 1379.86 369.71

 Regulatory risk

 The Company requires various regulatory approvals, registrations and permissions to operate its business, including at a corporate level as well as at the level of each of it's components.
 Some of these approvals are required to be renewed from time to time.
 The Company's operations are subject to continued review by regulator and these regulations may change from time to time in fast changing capital market environment.
 The Company's compliance team constantly monitors the compliance with these rules and regulations.